 What Could Be Improved

-The RCA Voyager does have a few drawbacks which the brand can work on fixing.
+The Crosley Voyager does have a few drawbacks which the brand can work on fixing.
 These are:

 - Often, the Voyager skips portions while playing the records.
 This means that you would have to be careful while playing music on it.